grantavery/GrantAveryCom/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/12aa2b03-e92c-4c42-a5fd-038f8d1dae58/deploy-status)](https://app.netlify.com/sites/grant-avery-com/deploys)

 You can view this site at [grantavery.com](https://www.grantavery.com/).
-It uses [GatsbyJS](https://www.gatsbyjs.org/) (which is built on top of React) to bundle the pages and content, and then on push to GitHub, [netlify](https://www.netlify.com/) publishes it to update the live site.
+It uses [GatsbyJS](https://www.gatsbyjs.org/) (which is built on top of React) to bundle the pages and content (some of which is pulled from my [Contentful](https://www.contentful.com/) CMS), and then on push to GitHub, [netlify](https://www.netlify.com/) publishes it to update the live site.

 ## Local Dev